JetBrains/lincheck/docs/lincheck-test-tutorial.md

 When you re-run the test with model checking instead of stress testing, you will get the execution trace leading to the incorrect results:

+TODO: strange line numbers in the trace below

 ```text
 = Invalid execution results =
 Parallel part: